efarish/portfolio/mobile/kivy_gps_tracker/README.md

 # TODO

 1. Develop Kivy model frontend app.
-1. Add CloudFormation template for the ECR repository.
+1. Add a CloudFormation template for the ECR repository.